-The Form I-485, Adjustment Of Status And It’s Filing Fee
+The Form I-485, Adjustment Of Status, And Filing Fee

 An Application to Register Permanent Residence or Adjust Status is the form I-485 which is the USCIS form you need to file in order to change your immigration status to permanent resident status.
 People who have entered the U.S. as a non-immigrant and who meet all the requirements for a green card in may be eligible to adjust their status in the following categories if they have entered the U.S. legally.